kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 What are the benefits of using the AWS Cloud Adoption Framework (AWS CAF)?

-&nbsp;&nbsp;&nbsp;&nbsp;A. Helps you understand how to use AWS to improve your business.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Helps you understand how to use AWS to improve your business.
-&nbsp;&nbsp;&nbsp;&nbsp;B. Provides structured guidance to help customers build a cloud infrastructure.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. Provides structured guidance to help customers build a cloud infrastructure.
-&nbsp;&nbsp;&nbsp;&nbsp;C. Provides a structured approach to help customers develop an agile methodology to move to the AWS Cloud.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. Provides a structured approach to help customers develop an agile methodology to move to the AWS Cloud.
-&nbsp;&nbsp;&nbsp;&nbsp;D. Provides a structured framework for large enterprises to achieve better business outcomes.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. Provides a structured framework for large enterprises to achieve better business outcomes.

 <details><summary>Click to reveal answer.</summary>
 <br>